 - Private paid services if required.

-- The staff hold a Certificate 111 in Individual support – Aged Care or are trained professional cleaners.
+- The staff hold a Certificate III in Individual support – Aged Care

 - ConnectAbility can organise or provide transport services such as bus, taxi or private car.